 Wolverhampton has been selected as the opening city for next year’s British Art Show 9.

-From 6 March – 30 May 2021 audiences in Wolverhampton will be the first to see the exhibition, which will take place across two main venues:, Wolverhampton Art Gallery and the University of Wolverhampton’s School of Art.
-Following Wolverhampton, the exhibition will tour to Aberdeen (3 July – 3 October 2021), Plymouth (6 November 2021 – 13 March 2022) and Manchester (6 May - 4 September 2022).
+From 22 January – 10 April 2022 audiences in Wolverhampton will be able to experience the exhibition, which will take place across two main venues: Wolverhampton Art Gallery and the University of Wolverhampton’s School of Art.
+Following Wolverhampton, the exhibition will tour to Manchester (13 May – 14 September 2022) and Plymouth (8 October – 23 December 2022).

 The British Art Show is widely recognised as a significant marker of recent developments in contemporary art in Britain, and British Art Show 9 will be no exception.
 A huge range of works by over 40 artists will be presented, engaging with many of the most urgent issues of our times, including the environmental crisis, identity and belonging, conflict resolution and healing.